Class Descriptions & Locations

 Slow FlowYoga; The Breathing Room & The Neighborhood House

-This Hatha Yoga class incorporates movement with our breath, encourages connection to the present moment, strengthens and stretches the entire body through a series of poses (some easier than others but nothing too challenging) and a few other things to support a peaceful state of being.
+Slow Flow Yoga incorporates movement with breath, encourages connection to the present moment, strengthening and stretching of the entire body through a series of poses along with other classical yoga practices to support a peaceful state of being.

 Slow Flow Yoga is a slow paced class, where we will practice both mindful movement as well as alignment in held poses.

 I welcome all levels and we can work toward what's best for you.

 This weekly Meditation Gathering is open to any and all.
 Meditation is a growing practice in our fast-paced culture, inviting us to sit quietly, observe our thoughts and breath while developing compassion for ourselves and others.

 It is my belief that only the individual can truly teach themselves to meditate but I will lead gatherings offering posture cues and varying guided practices to explore.

 Each gathering will begin with pranayama practice (breathing techniques) to settle in followed by a short dharma talk and/or a guided meditation and then time to sit quietly in contemplation.
 We'll save time for discussion or questions, participation is voluntary.